nappex/nappex.github.io/content/articles/Networks/networks_terminology.md

 it is address which start with 127, so it is IP address class A.
 It is testing address.
 This address tests TCP/IP stack.
 It can be `127.0.0.1` or `127.127.127.127`.

-Generally `127.X.X.X` is local loopback address.
+Generally `127.X.X.X` is local loopback address, it is reserved for localhost.
+You can see it when you trying some web application.
+You've been trying it on localhost then you push to internet.

 It makes 16 million address that can not be used and range of IPv4 is limited.